PetrMat92/SQL_Engeto_project/README.md

 The dataset used in the research comes from the Open Data Portal of the Czech Republic, which contains information on wages in various sectors for the period from 2000 to 2021.

+On the basis of the data in the table, wage growth has not been uniform across all industries over the years.
+There has been a decline in wages in some sectors.
+For example, in 2009, the average gross wage per employee declined in mining and quarrying, accommodation and food services, wholesale and retail trade, and agriculture, forestry and fishing.
+In 2013, the average gross salary per employee declined in most industries including Cultural, Entertainment and Recreational Activities, Financial and Insurance Activities, Professional, Scientific and Technical Activities, and Electricity, Gas, Steam, Air Conditioning Supply etc.

+_These findings are consistent with the pattern of GDP growth in the Czech Republic, which experienced recessions in 2008, 2013, and 2020._

 | Year | Industry |	Average Gross Salary | Trend |	Change
 | :---: | :---: | :---: | :---: | :---: |
 | 2013 | Banking and Insurance |	45233.5 CZK | Declining |	-9.0%